ishandutta2007/free-api/README.md

  - Address conversion latitude and longitude : Convert to the corresponding latitude and longitude according to the city and name-<a href = "https://www.free-api.com/doc/120" target = '_ blank'> Interface address </a>

- - Latitude and longitude conversion address : Convert to the corresponding address based on latitude and longitude-<a href = "https: //www.free-api. com / doc / 121" target = '_ blank'> Interface address </a>
+ - Latitude and longitude conversion address : Convert to the corresponding address based on latitude and longitude-<a href = "https: //www.free-api. com/doc/121" target = '_ blank'> Interface address </a>

  - Yellow calendar fortune : View the yellow calendar fortune of a certain day based on the date entered-<a href = "https: //www.free-api.com/doc/122" target = '_ blank'> Interface address </a>